 How would one know if they have it?

 Ulcerative colitis is an inflammatory disease that affects the colon (the part of your intestinal tract leading up to your anus).
-It spreads, as medical professionals would say, proximally, that is, backwards in the direction of the large intestine.
-It’s an inflammatory disease, which means that the symptoms are a result of your body’s immune system attacking the lining of your colon, and not due to a virus or bug.
+It spreads proximally, which means that it spreads backwards in the direction of the large intestine.
+It’s an inflammatory disease, meaning that the symptoms are a result of your body’s immune system attacking the lining of your colon and not due to a virus or bug.
 You may have also heard of Crohn’s disease, which is another inflammatory bowel disease.
-The difference between the two is that ulcerative colitis occurs in the lining of the colon (and is diagnosed more frequently) whereas Crohn’ disease can occur anywhere in the digestive tract.
+The difference between the two is that ulcerative colitis occurs in the lining of the colon (and is diagnosed more frequently) whereas Crohn’s disease can occur anywhere in the digestive tract.

 - Bloody stool or diarrhea

 To find out whether you have ulcerative colitis, your health care provider may want to rule out another health issue with similar symptoms, including Crohn’s disease, microscopic colitis, or colitis caused by an infectious agent such as bacteria, a virus, or a pathogen.
 In order to rule out these conditions, your provider may want to perform an endoscopy, such as a colonoscopy or sigmoidoscopy.
 They may also use blood tests, stool studies and even some imaging procedures such taking an X-ray or computed tomography (CT) scan.